Central Asian Themes

 The director of the Institute for Modern Development argued that “rushing the accession of the Central Asian states.
 Potentially, this destroys the balance of values and interests and leads to repeating the mistakes made by the European Union.”

-“The categorization of certain Central Asian post-soviet regimes may give cause for some indecision, as they teeter on the brink between being an autocracy and being a dictatorship.”—from a volume on post-communist regimes.
+“The categorization of certain Central Asian post-soviet regimes may give cause for some indecision, as they teeter on the brink between being an autocracy and being a dictatorship.”—Stubborn Structures.

 “The clans mostly come together to form tribes, and at times the tribes will form tribal unions, which in Kazakhstan are called zhuz.
 The chief patron will sometimes be balancing between such zhuzs; elsewhere the clans will form regional groups, and one or two stronger regional groupings will rise to more-or-less monopolizing the available positions (Tajikistan, Turkmenistan, Uzbekistan).
 At other times nonaligned local tribes drive the political system towards a parliamentary bargain-mechanism (Kyrgyzstan).“